fniessink/next-action/README.md

 Buy groceries @store +DinnerParty before:meal
 ```

-Note again that completed tasks, tasks with a future creation or threshold date, and blocked tasks are never shown since they can't be a next action.
+Note again that completed tasks, tasks with a future creation or threshold date, and blocked tasks are never the next action.

 ### Task dependencies